Anarchism in France: Anarchist participation in the Paris Commune

 The Paris Commune was a government that briefly ruled Paris from March 18 (more formally, from March 28) to May 28, 1871.
 The Commune was the result of an uprising in Paris after France was defeated in the Franco-Prussian War.
 Anarchists participated actively in the establishment of the Paris Commune.
 They included Louise Michel, the Reclus brothers, and Eugène Varlin (the latter murdered in the repression afterwards).
 As for the reforms initiated by the Commune, such as the re-opening of workplaces as co-operatives, anarchists can see their ideas of associated labour beginning to be realised...Moreover, the Commune's ideas on federation obviously reflected the influence of Proudhon on French radical ideas.
 Indeed, the Commune's vision of a communal France based on a federation of delegates bound by imperative mandates issued by their electors and subject to recall at any moment echoes Bakunin's and Proudhon's ideas (Proudhon, like Bakunin, had argued in favour of the "implementation of the binding mandate" in 1848...and for federation of communes).
 Thus both economically and politically the Paris Commune was heavily influenced by anarchist ideas.".
 George Woodcock manifests that "a notable contribution to the activities of the Commune and particularly to the organization of public services was made by members of various anarchist factions, including the mutualists Courbet, Longuet, and Vermorel, the libertarian collectivists Varlin, Malon, and Lefrangais, and the bakuninists Elie and Élisée Reclus and Louise Michel."

 Louise Michel was an important anarchist participant in the Paris Commune.
-Initially she workerd as an ambulance woman, treating those injured on the barricades.
+Initially she worked as an ambulance woman, treating those injured on the barricades.
 During the Siege of Paris she untiringly preached resistance to the Prussians.
 On the establishment of the Commune, she joined the National Guard.
 She offered to shoot Thiers, and suggested the destruction of Paris by way of vengeance for its surrender.